WorkingRobot/EGL2/README.md

      - (Install these packages with `x64-windows-static`)
      - OpenSSL
      - RapidJSON
+     - lz4
+     - zstd
-     - zLib
+     - curl
-     - LZ4
+     - boost
- - wxWidgets (if compiling with a GUI)
+ - wxWidgets
      - Make sure to set the subsystem from /MD to /MT when compiling
  - WinFsp with the "Developer" feature installed

 ### CMake Build Options
- - `WITH_GUI` - if set to false, a command line version will be built instead.
-(Going to be honest, I haven't checked for any crashes/errors in the console version, but it should work)
- - `WX_DIR` - if you want to build EGL2 with a GUI, set this path to your wxWidgets directory.
+ - `WX_DIR` - Set this path to your wxWidgets directory.